-This bright and flavorful Tuscan Chicken Salad with sun-dried tomatoes, kalamata olives, and fresh dressing will have you dreaming of Italian sunsets.
+This bright and flavorful 20-minute Tuscan Chicken Salad with sun-dried tomatoes, kalamata olives, and fresh dressing will have you dreaming of Italian sunsets.
 It's bright and crisp and fresh and everything a salad should be.
 No excessive chopping, simple ingredients, and classic flavors will make this a fast favorite.
 It's also gluten-free, dairy-free, and paleo.

 Let's just be honest here -- I'm not a huge fan of homemade salads.
 So much chopping for one simple plate.
 Then storing all the ingredients for later, hoping they don't wilt or go bad.

 But let me introduce you to this Tuscan Chicken Salad.
 It's hearty enough for dinner, light enough for lunch, and bursting with all your favorite Tuscan Italian flavors.
 It's as if it were plucked specially from Tuscany and delivered to your plate.